Exporting to United Arab Emirates

 Demand for teachers and training

 The UAE has a fast growing and young population, and demand for a British education is high and continues to grow.
 This creates opportunities for UK businesses to provide qualified, skilled UK teachers and teacher training.
+There is an increasing demand for TVET training and provision.

 -